Spectrum of Hopeis now MySpot.

 • Unusual play

 With specialized treatments like applied behavior analysis, loved ones diagnosed with ASD can build the communication, social and behavioral skills necessary for developing a higher quality of life.
-Spectrum of Hope offers programs for early learners, adolescents and adults to ensure individuals receive expert, compassionate support.
+MySpot Care offers programs for early learners, adolescents and adults to ensure individuals receive expert, compassionate support.
 Our experienced staff will work with you and your loved one to develop an individualized treatment plan tailored to their unique needs and goals.

 We have multiple locations in Texas and in-home therapy options to accommodate your loved one’s individual needs.
 For comprehensive autism diagnostic services, in-clinic therapy, in-home therapy or any questions you may have, contact us today.